Jerusalem Road 20: Route

 The route begins at Highway 50 (Begin Boulevard) at the new Benzion Netanyahu Interchange just west of the Beit Hanina neighborhood of Jerusalem.
 From there the route traverses a bridge over the Atarot Stream.
-East of the bridge, the route connects to the existing Abdul Hamid Shomaan Street (Road 4197) 0.5 km before the intersection with the north-south Jerusalem Road 21.
+East of the bridge, the route connects to the existing Abdul Hamid Shoman Street (Road 4197) 0.5 km before the intersection with the north–south Jerusalem Road 21.
 Originally a 2-lane road, Shoman Street has been upgraded as a 4 lane divided boulevard including new sidewalks and infrastructure.

 At the intersection with Taha Hussein and Al-Ma'mun Streets, where Shoman Street originally veered east-southeast to become Hizma Road, new lanes were constructed to create the Hizma Bypass curving 200 meters to the north.
 This new section of Shoman Street has three traffic-light controlled intersections, at Hussein and Ma'mun Streets, at Beit Hanina Road and at Maximos Sayegh Street.
 Two other cross streets, Faidi al-Alami Street and al-Hilal Street, were split with pedestrian bridges to provide access across the boulevard.
 200 meters east of Maximos Sayegh Street, Shoman Street rejoins the original Hizma Road (Road 4197).

 Another 200 meters east, Jerusalem Road 20 ends at Highway 60 (Uzi Narkis Road).
 From that point, the road continues as Amihai "Gidi" Paglin Street and Sayeret Duchifat Boulevard as it enters Pisgat Zeev, leading to the Hizma security checkpoint to Route 437 and the Mateh Binyamin Region.